 Posted by LawtonMD on October 22, 2008

-When choosing a surgeon to perform an operation, patients often wonder why it is important to choose a board certified surgeon.
+When choosing a surgeon to perform an operation, patients often wonder why it is important to choose a board-certified surgeon.
 Of those who know the importance, often people become confused about what exactly they should be looking for.

 The American Board of Plastic Surgery (ABPS) requires that a candidate complete prerequisite training followed by requisite training at an accredited plastic surgery training program.
 The candidates next must pass a comprehensive written exam which is usually taken within the first year or two after training.
-Finally, candidates must pass an oral examination which strenuously evaluates a candidate’s base of knowledge, judgement and ethical standards.
+Finally, candidates must pass an oral examination that strenuously evaluates a candidate’s base of knowledge, judgment and ethical standards.
 Only after completing each of these steps are candidates considered board certified.
 The official term is a Diplomate of the American Board of Plastic Surgery.
 The ABPS requires re-certification every ten years.

 When it comes to your health and your safety, what could be more important than finding a plastic surgeon who has been appropriately trained and who has proven their knowledge and ethical standards through a demanding and thorough examination process?